2025年09月08日 17:19

 Montreal Metro Map

-Montreal Metro Overview
+Introduction to the Montreal Metro

-Montreal Metro Line Information
+Montreal Metro Line Overview

-Montreal Metro Line Information Summary Table
+Summary Table of Montreal Metro Line Information

-Line | Year of Operation | Type | Length (km) | Number of Stations | Starting Station | Terminal Station | Daily Ridership |
+Line | Year Opened | Type | Length (km) | Number of Stations | Terminus | End Station | Daily Ridership |

 ---|---|---|---|---|---|---|---|

-Green Line | 1966 | Rubber-tyred metro | 26.5 | 24 | Honoré-Beaugrand | Angrignon | Approximately 350,000 (estimated) |
+Green Line | 1966 | Rubber-tyred metro | 26.5 | 24 | Honoré-Beaugrand | Angrignon | Approx. 350,000 (estimated) |

-Orange Line | 1966 | Rubber-tyred metro | 30.0 | 31 | Côte-Vertu | Montmorency or Henri-Bourassa | Approximately 500,000 (system proportion) |
+Orange Line | 1966 | Rubber-tyred metro | 30.0 | 31 | Côte-Vertu | Montmorency or Henri-Bourassa | Approx. 500,000 (system share) |

-Yellow Line | 1967 | Rubber-tyred metro | 4.25 | 3 | Berri-UQAM | Longueuil-Université de Sherbrooke | Approximately 50,000 (estimated) |
+Yellow Line | 1967 | Rubber-tyred metro | 4.25 | 3 | Berri-UQAM | Longueuil-Université de Sherbrooke | Approx. 50,000 (estimated) |

-Blue Line | 1986 | Rubber-tyred metro | 9.53 | 12 | Saint-Michel | Snowdon | Approximately 150,000 (estimated) |
+Blue Line | 1986 | Rubber-tyred metro | 9.53 | 12 | Saint-Michel | Snowdon | Approx. 150,000 (estimated) |

-Key Data Explanation:
+Key Data Notes:

 -